Forex vs stocks: which should you trade?

 Trading on leverage enables you to gain exposure to markets with just a fraction of the capital normally required.
-Leveraged products, such as spread betting and CFDs, can be used to trade on margin across a range of markets.
+Leveraged products, such as spot forex, can be used to trade on margin across a range of markets.

-Though it can be an advantage of both share trading and forex trading alike, it is more commonly cited as a feature of currency trading.
-Forex trades usually have a much larger leverage ratio, in some countries as much as 200:1.
+Though it can be an advantage of both stock trading and forex trading alike, it is more commonly cited as a feature of currency trading.
+Forex trades usually have a much larger leverage ratio, as much as 50:1 in the US.
 But leverage is a double-edged sword: though it can magnify returns, it can also magnify losses.